ethereumclassic/ethereumclassic.github.io/content/community/events/index.en.md

 The ETC Core Devs Call is a technical discussion call for developers working on the Ethereum Classic clients and/or ECIP process.

-These calls has no set schedule, but occur fairly frequntly throughout the year.
-Proposed calls are announced in the form of github issues in the [ECIPs repo](https://github.com/ethereumclassic/ECIPs/issues?q=is%3Aissue+Devs+Call).
+These calls has no set schedule, but occur fairly frequently throughout the year.
+Proposed calls are announced in the form of GitHub issues in the [ECIPs repo](https://github.com/ethereumclassic/ECIPs/issues?q=is%3Aissue+Devs+Call).